 This command displays the kernel launch trace for the kernel in focus.
 The first element in the trace is the kernel in focus.
-The next element is the kernel that launched this kernel.
-The trace continues until there is no parent kernel.
-In that case, the kernel is CPU-launched.
+The next element is the kernel that launched this

 For each kernel in the trace, the command prints the level of the kernel in the trace, the kernel ID, the device ID, the grid Id, the status, the kernel dimensions, the kernel name, and the kernel arguments.